Lithuanian warship Prezidentas Smetona: Germany

+M59 was struck from the German naval lists on 24 October 1921, and on 2 August 1922 was sold to a French company for 1 million Mark.

+Lithuania

-Built by Deschimag-Werk Seebeck and launched on October 31, 1917 in Germany, the ship started its career as German minesweeper M59.
-In 1927 it was purchased by Lithuania for 289,000 litas.
+In 1927 the vessel was purchased by Lithuania for 289,000 litas.
 It was used to safeguard Lithuanian shores against smugglers and as a training facility for the navy.
 In 1939–1940 Lithuania ordered more ships, including submarines, from France.

 The 525–586-ton Prezidentas Smetona was 60 m in length and was powered by two Schulz coal-fired boilers providing a top speed of 16 knots.
-A complement of 48 manned two 3 in guns and three machine-guns.
-The ship was reconstructed and was officially launched as a warship on August 2, 1935 by captain Antanas Kaškelis.
+A complement of 48 manned two 3 in guns and three machine guns.
+The ship was reconstructed and was officially launched as a warship on 2 August 1935 by Captain Antanas Kaškelis.